thumbnail image

 2. Distressed Note Buyers: These buyers are interested in purchasing notes that are non-performing, meaning that the borrower is not currently making payments on the loan.
 These buyers may also be interested in purchasing notes that are in default or foreclosure.

-If you are looking to sell your note, our team can help you identify the appropriate type of buyer for your specific note and assist you in the selling process.
+If you are looking to sell your note, our team can help you identify the appropriate type of buyer for your specific note and assist you in the selling debt buying process itself.
 We will work with you to help you get the best possible return on your investment.

-In 2023, the following types of debt portfolios are typically available for sale:
+In 2023, the following types of consumer, debt portfolios, and portfolios are typically available for sale:

 • Direct from Lenders: Secondary finance, commercial, media, credit cards, installment loans, auto loans, non-sufficient funds (NSF), secondary mortgages, buy-here-pay-here (BHPH), and private student loans.